Mioan37/fish-market-analysis/README.md

 ## 📅 Forecast (2019)
 Based on the analysis and proposed improvements, a **20% increase in sales** is expected for 2019.

 ---

+## 📈 Business Impact
+- Reduced product waste to ~0% through improved demand forecasting
+- Increased revenue by ~20% from 2018 to 2019
+- Additional growth observed during seasonal and tourism periods

+---